 “From Switzerland, with love”: in the footsteps of Academy Award-winning actress Audrey Hepburn

 Ms. Hepburn passed away there in 1993 at age 63.
-Buried in the local cemetery, Tolochenaz still remembers her fondly: they named the village square after her and a current tourist brochure from the nearby city of Morges points out where she exactly lived, got married, went shopping, etc.
+Buried in the local cemetery, Tolochenaz still remembers her fondly.
+They named the village square after her, and a current tourist brochure from the nearby city of Morges points out where she lived, got married, went shopping, etc.

 Here’s an impression of one day in Switzerland, following in the footsteps of Audrey Hepburn.